TRThurman/EXPRESSsuite/README.md

 ![Example of Folding](./assets/images/Folding.gif)

 ## Inlay Hints
-Inlay hints of types and attribute are presented when defining entities based on schemas loaded in the workspace.
+Inlay hints of types and attributes are presented when defining entities based on schemas loaded in the workspace.

 ## Outline of Document
 An outline of the document can be viewed in the explorer pane and can be sorted based on type, name, category, and position in the file.
-Categories of elements can be collapsed using the downward pointing carrot icon.
+Categories of elements can be collapsed using the downward-pointing carrot icon.

 ## Quick Navigation
 Quickly navigate to references in any file loaded in the active workspace, including inherited attributes from supertypes, can be done by clicking `Ctrl + ?` when an entity is selected.
 <!-- Subtype of -->

-## Reference to open Files
+## Reference to Open Files
 When an entity is renamed in one file, reloading the workspace (by clicking ...) will update all references to files in the active workspace that reference that entity based on the hierarchy on entities.

 <!-- ## Remarks? -->